Common Fallacies (and How to Fix Them)

 Proofreading and Editing

 Logic can be a powerful tool in writing, but only when it’s used correctly.
 One of your duties as an academic editor may be to ensure your clients’ arguments are valid, so when you come across a fallacy, be sure to leave a comment with an explanation and a suggestion on how to fix it.
-If you’d like to learn more about how to spot and address common errors in writing, check out our Proofreader & Editor course bundle and try it out for free.
+If you’d like to learn more about how to spot and address common errors in writing, check out our Becoming A Proofreader and Becoming An Editor courses.
+You can even try two lessons for free!

 Start your journey